 “If more women stood up (to speak) about their own problems and how they grew up, it would raise awareness.”

 Gender equality is a fundamental human right and girls have an equal right to education – but the numbers show otherwise.

 According to the United Nations, two-thirds of the world’s 750 million illiterate adults are women, while 16 million girls will never set foot in a classroom.

-Best Foot Forward aims to directly impact 300 girls and women with education support.
+Best Foot Forward aims to effect 300 girls and women directly, with education support.